luisibanez/open-source-databases-tutorial/source/M/Create.rst

 Global variables are stored in the database, and therefore they are

 * persistent across interpreter sessions
-* shared across uses who have access to the database
+* shared across users who have access to the database

 To indicate that a variable is *Global*, we just need to use the character "^" at the beginning of the name.